davatorium/rofi/doc/rofi-theme.5.markdown

 ## Global properties section

-A theme can have one or more global properties sections (If there is more than one they will be merged)
+A theme can have one or more global properties sections.
+If there is more than one, they will be merged.

 The global properties section denotes the defaults for each element.
 Each property of this section can be referenced with `@{identifier}`